-Response times The recommended baseline response times are within two hours to rescue and recover (by use of FRC or mechanical aids [or both]) to a safe place (Standby Vessel) for 20 personnel from a ditched helicopter within the 500-meter safety zone.
-This is subject to individual circumstances and review (based on capabilities, weather, sea temperatures, and so forth).
-Positioning Stand-by vessel positioning during helicopter operations should be such that the vessel is able to respond to a helicopter ditching in the vicinity of the Terminal in the shortest possible time.
-The following position guidance is provided for example: Unless advised differently by the helicopter captain, for an arriving helicopter, the optimum position is a quarter to half a mile from the Terminal, and offset 10 degrees from the helicopter's approach path.
-The Standby Vessel Master is to advise the Operations Support Technician (OST) of his or her position.
-For a departing helicopter, the optimum is a quarter mile from the Terminal and offset 10 degrees from the departure path.
-Note that on a given day, the approach and departure paths should not vary between aircraft, unless there is a wind change.
-The vessel should not be positioned directly below the flight path and should be able to maintain visual contact during helicopter approach and departure.
-Crew readiness When advised by the Terminal that helicopter operations are to take place, the vessel crew must be alerted and the FRC (and crew) and other lifesaving equipment must be brought to immediate state of readiness.
+Crew readiness

+When advised by the Terminal that helicopter operations are to take place, the vessel crew must be alerted and the FRC (and crew) and other lifesaving equipment must be brought to immediate state of readiness.
 The FRC should be capable of being launched within two minutes.

-Helicopter ditching When recovering survivors from a ditched helicopter, great care must be taken when the vessel is in the vicinity of the crash site.
-The aircraft may be just below the surface or survivors maybe ascending to the surface.
-Where circumstances permit, give consideration to maintaining the vessel clear of the crash site while sending in a fast rescue craft to navigate the site with extreme care.
-Continued
+Close standby

-Close standby Close standby is when the vessel or daughter craft takes up a position close to the Terminal to provide rescue and recovery efforts within the required response times.
+Close standby is when the vessel or daughter craft takes up a position close to the Terminal to provide rescue and recovery efforts within the required response times.
 When engaged in close standby the vessel should remain dedicated to that activity and maintain an optimum position.

 The OIM and standby vessel Master should bear in mind that the shipboard mechanical means of rescue may be limited in their capability.

-When providing rescue coverage for Terminal over-the-side work: • The Master should be advised of the number of persons in the over-the-side work party.
-Communications should be tested and the Master should be kept updated on work progress, any suspension(s), and expected time of completion.
-In case of worsening weather, restrictions in visibility, or other conditions that may affect the rescue and response times, the Master should inform the OIM and over side work should cease.
-IMPORTANT: The FRC should not be used for standby independent of the standby vessel.
-Validation and ALNG may establish performance standards that provide a good prospect of recovering and rescuing persons from the water in all but the most severe conditions, verification of taking into account: rescue and recovery Performance of protection likely to be worn (for example, immersion suits) arrangements Period in the water for which people might reasonably be expected to survive and recover after receiving medical attention on the standby vessel or other place of safety Number of persons likely to be in the water Weather and sea conditions Validation trials should be conducted, normally at the start of a vessel hire, to demonstrate the specified rescue and recovery performance standards can be met.
+When providing rescue coverage for Terminal over-the-side work:

+- The Master should be advised of the number of persons in the over-the-side work party. - Communications should be tested and the Master should be kept updated on work progress, any suspension(s), and expected time of completion. - In case of worsening weather, restrictions in visibility, or other conditions that may affect the rescue and response times, the Master should inform the OIM and over side work should cease.

+Validation and verification of rescue and recovery arrangements

+ALNG may establish performance standards that provide a good prospect of recovering and rescuing persons from the water in all but the most severe conditions, taking into account:

+- Performance of protection likely to be worn (for example, immersion suits) - Period in the water for which people might reasonably be expected to survive and recover after receiving medical attention on the standby vessel or other place of safety - Number of persons likely to be in the water - Weather and sea conditions

+Validation trials should be conducted, normally at the start of a vessel hire, to demonstrate the specified rescue and recovery performance standards can be met.
 These trials generally should be conducted on an annual basis.

 A program for on-going training of the vessel crews performing rescue and recovery duties should be in place and regular drills or exercises must be conducted.

+Survivor management and transfer

-Survivor Each stand-by vessel should have a contingency plan for the safe transfer of casualties management from the vessel for further treatment. and transfer The medical condition of the casualties should be established if possible and external sources of medical advice sought if necessary.
+Each stand-by vessel should have a contingency plan for the safe transfer of casualties from the vessel for further treatment.

+The medical condition of the casualties should be established if possible and external sources of medical advice sought if necessary.
 Casualties should be tagged with details of their identity, medical condition, and any medical treatment applied.